-If you have children in college now, are currently in school yourself or are paying off student loans, you may be eligible for a credit or deduction:
+If you have children in college now or are currently in school yourself, you may be eligible for a credit or deduction:

 American Opportunity credit.
 The tax break covers 100% of the first \$2,000 of tuition and related expenses and 25% of the next \$2,000 of expenses.
 The maximum credit, per student, is \$2,500 per year for the first four years of postsecondary education.